Markov $\alpha$-Potential Games: Examples of Markov a -potential game

-\paragraph{Markov congestion game.} It is a natural extension of the static congestion game introduced by \cite{monderer1996potential}, where a finite number of players use a set of resources, and each player's reward depends on their aggregated usage of these resources.
-Each stage of a Markov congestion game, denoted as $\game_{\textsf{mcg}}$, is a static congestion game with a state-dependent reward function of each resource, and the state transition depends on players' aggregated usage of each resource.
-Specifically, denote the finite set of resources in the one-stage congestion game as $E$.
-The action $a_i \in A_i \subseteq 2^{E}$ of each player $i \in I$ is the set of resources chosen by player $i$, and the action set $A_i$ is the set of all resource combinations that are feasible for player $i$.
-The total usage demand of all players is $D>0$, and each player's demand is $D/|I|$, for sake of simplicity and without loss of generality.
-Given an action profile $a=(a_i)_{i \in I}$, the aggregated usage demand of each resource $e \in E$ is given by
+The Markov congestion game (MCG) $\game_{\textsf{mcg}}$ is a dynamic counterpart to the static congestion game introduced by \cite{monderer1996potential}, involving a finite number of players using a finite set of resources.
+Each stage of $\game_{\textsf{mcg}}$ is a static congestion game with a state-dependent reward function for each resource, and the state transition depends on the aggregated usage of each resource by the players.
+Specifically, let the finite set of resources in the one-stage congestion game be denoted as $E$.
+The action $a_i \in A_i \subseteq 2^{E}$ of each player $i \in \playerSet$ represents the set of resources chosen by player $i$.
+Here, the action set $A_i$ is the set of all resource combinations that are feasible for player $i$.
+The total usage demand of all players is 1, and each player's demand is assumed to be $1/N$.